aniabrown/QuEST-TN/examples/timeSliceTNCircuits/README.md

 ## Entanglement

-Naturally, this does not capture any entanglement between qubits in different subsystems.
+Naturally, these independent data structures do not capture any entanglement between qubits in different subsystems.
 However, an entangling operation between qubits in different tensors can be represented by introducing an additional 'virtual' qubit to each of the two tensors, as described below.
 It is necessary to balance the savings due to splitting a system of qubits into multiple subsystems against the number of entangling operations between the two systems, each introducing an additional qubit.
 The method will be most useful for circuits with weakly entangled subsystems.

 ### Example of a controlledNot(system, controlQubit, targetQubit) operation between qubits in different tensors